aolaleye/coding-bootcamp-activities/README.md

-# coding-bootcamp-activities
+# Coding Bootcamp Activities

-Contains in-class activites and related material from The Coding Bootcamp at UNC Charlotte
+_In-class activites and related material from The Coding Bootcamp at UNC Charlotte_